-The following are examples of sanctions that may be imposed as a result of the disciplinary and/or academic review process and may be levied as a result of a disciplinary or academic review hearing.
-This list is not exhaustive and sanctions are based on the circumstances of the charges.
 The merits of each case will be considered before sanctions are levied.
 It is the intent of the judicial system that the sanction(s) imposed are in response to the academic record, student's professional behavior, any patterns of inappropriate personal behavior, and disciplinary history of the individual student.